Licphel/Loh/README.md

 end

 local fn_ref = fib -- Function referrence
+local fn_anonym = function(x) return x end -- Anonymous function
 os.print(fn_ref(10))
 ```
 - Dataonly
-Returns a dataonly table or array using a much faster dataonly parser.
-No variables, no functions, just like json.
+Once the complier see the keyword 'dataonly', it switches into a faster compling mode, where there are no variables, no functions, etc. 'return' is needless here.
 ```
--- Keyword 'dataonly' must be at the begin of the code body (however, comments before it is ok) dataonly
+-- Keyword 'dataonly' must be at the begin of the code body (however, comments before it is ok) dataonly -- Equivalent to return, but it signals the compiler to use dataonly mode.
 {
   key1 = "A",
   key2 = [